-This book and other materials will be provided in digital form by the Summer School as part of your course material.
+This book and other materials will be provided by the Summer School as part of your course material.

 Students will learn to use various computational methods to generate relational measures of ideology and preferences and understand the latent dimensional properties of social science data.
 As these techniques are fundamental parts of much recent work in political science in particular, students will be able to better understand and produce this type of research

 The course is designed to be accessible to social science graduate students of all backgrounds.
-However, students familiar with the R programming environment will find it easier to adapt to course content and assignments, so it is recommended to complete some preparation in the basic structure of R. In addition, basic the course assumes basic familiarity with general statistics.
+However, students familiar with the R programming environment will find it easier to adapt to course content and assignments, so it is recommended to familiarize oneself with the basic structure of R/Rstudio, such as via the 1-day introduction to R offered the sunday before the first day of class.
+In addition, the course assumes basic familiarity with general statistics (OLS and MLE).

 Background knowledge required

 OLS = elementary

 Maximum Likelihood = elementary